Albedo 0.39: Composition

 "Pulstar" builds on a synthesizer pulse sequence, a main line and various other synthesizer brass lines.
 It ends with a recording of the speaking clock.
 "Freefall" builds on a gamelan sequence and a synthesizer line.
 "Mare Tranquillitatis" is a quiet synthesizer piece featuring recordings of several Apollo Moon landings.
 "Main Sequence" is propelled by a pulsed synthesizer sequence, along which a drums-based jazz track develops.
 It calms down and flows into the next song, "Sword of Orion", built on an arpeggio chord, melody, and percussion.

 On "Alpha", Vangelis employs a composing technique he would use extensively on later albums (e.g. Direct): a simple theme of a few bars is developed through increasingly complex instrumentation.
 Instruments include a slow synthesizer arpeggio, synthesizer mallet melody line, xylophone, percussion and (later) acoustic drums.
 The "Nucleogenesis" suite is a collage that conveys a somewhat darker mood, employing a church organ, an organ synthesizer pulse, various lines of Vangelis' patent synthesizer brass, acoustic drums and basses.
-The title track, "Albedo 0.39" builds on waxing and waning synthesizer chords and arpeggios, while a voice, reputedly the album's engineer Keith Spencer-Allen, narrates various physical properties ascribed to the Earth according to popular current theories, such as its mass, length of the year in various measurements, and, finally, its albedo.
+The title track, "Albedo 0.39" builds on waxing and waning synthesizer chords and arpeggios, while a voice, reputedly the album's engineer Keith Spencer-Allen, narrates various physical properties ascribed to the Earth, such as its mass, length of the year in various measurements, and, finally, its albedo.